Kakoinohara Site

-The Kakoinohara Site (栫ノ原遺跡) is an archaeological site with traces of an early Jōmon period settlement, located in the Makishima neighborhood of the city of Minamisatsuma, Kagoshima Prefecture Japan.
+The Kakoinohara Site (栫ノ原遺跡) is an archaeological site with traces of an early Jōmon period settlement, located in the Makishima neighborhood of the city of Minamisatsuma, Kagoshima, Japan.
 The tumulus was designated a National Historic Site of Japan in 1997.

 Overview

 This is a complex site located on an isolated hill with an elevation of about 30 meters, in the eastern part of Minamisatsuma city facing the East China Sea on the west side of the Satsuma Peninsula, west of the confluence of the Manose River and the Kaseda River.
 The site was discovered in 1975 in conjunction with the construction of a school, and a full-scale archaeological excavation was conducted in 1977.
 After that, a survey of the entire plateau, covering an area of 21,600 square meters, was excavated from 1989 to 1993.
 Stratigraphy indicated four artifact-bearing layers from the early Jōmon period to the Yayoi period.
 In addition, some Japanese Paleolithic artifacts have been excavated from the lowest layer.
 As the hill is a deposit of volcanic ash from Mount Sakurajima on top of a pumice plateau, the age of the site is clearly defined.

 Several sites from the early Jōmon period have been confirmed in the southern Kyushu region.
 It is believed that this region saw a change from the cool, dry climate of the Paleolithic period to the warm and humid climate of the Jōmon period before other regions of Japan, and the sites from the early Jōmon period have a different appearance from other regions.
 In the Kagoshima region, the Satsuma volcanic ash layer, which erupted from Sakurajima and dates back about 11,500 years ago, is a key layer for determining the age of the period, and the layer directly below this layer shows the transition from the Paleolithic to the Early Jōmon period.
 Analysis of pollen found at ruins suggests that evergreen broad-leaved forests appeared during the early Jōmon period, and that the climate was warming.
-At the Kashiwabara ruins, analysis of pollen and charcoal has revealed Queraceae,Lauraceae, Miscanthus, and Sasa gracilis.
+At the Kashiwabara ruins, analysis of pollen and charcoal has revealed Queraceae, Lauraceae, Miscanthus, and Sasa gracilis.